 For more information visit the Mentoring for Growth website or contact the Logan Office of Economic Development.

 Find a local community service offering free or low cost services or activities across Logan City Council.
-The directory provides residents, visitors and organisations the opportunity to easily find contact information for community based services in the local area.
+The Community Directory provides residents, visitors and organisations the opportunity to easily find contact information for community based services in the local area.

 Local business networks